-- Chinese (Mandarin), German, Japanese, and Spanish: Department of International Languages (refer to the Department of International Languages section in this Calendar). - Cree, Dakota, Dene, Nakota, and Saulteaux: Indigenous Languages Program, First Nations University of Canada.
+- Chinese (Mandarin), German, Japanese, and Spanish: Department of International Languages.
+Also refer to the Department of International Languages section in the Undergraduate Calendar - Cree, Dakota, Dene, Nakota, and Anihšināpēmowin: Indigenous Languages Program, First Nations University of Canada.

 Placement Testing in Mathematics